toasterlovin/euler-54/README.md

 - `EulerPoker::Hand` represents a hand of five cards.
 - There are sublcasses of `EulerPoker::Hand` for each hand type (straight, flush, three of a kind, etc.)
-- `EulerPoker::Hand` implements `[Comparable]` for comparisons between hands of different types.
+- `EulerPoker::Hand` implements [`Comparable`] for comparisons between hands of different types.
-- The subclasses representing each hand type implement `Comparable` for comparisons between hands of the same type.
+- Each subclasses implements `Comparable` for comparisons between hands of that type.

-- Determining the winner of a round of poker then becomes as easy as comparing the hands with `>` or `<`.
+The winner of a round of poker can then be determined by comparing the two hands with `<` or `>`.

+### Supporting Cast

-`EulerPoker::Hand` and it's subclasses are the core of my solution, but there are some other classes which provide support:
+`EulerPoker::Hand` and it's subclasses comprise the core of this solution, but there are some other classes which provide support:

-- `EulerPoker::HandFactory` handles taking a string of text representing a hand and instantiating the correct `EulerPoker::Hand` subclass.
+- `EulerPoker::HandFactory` takes a string of text representing a hand of cards and instantiates the corresponding subclass of `EulerPoker::Hand`.
-- `EulerPoker::Card` represents a single card and is primarily concerned with translating cards (namely face cards) into a numeric rank for comparison.
+- `EulerPoker::Card` represents a single card and is primarily concerned with enabling comparison of a card's rank.
+This is mainly an issue because of face cards, which need to be translated into a numeric ranking.
-- `EulerPoker::Round` (as in a round of poker) represents a pair of hands and a method for returning the winner.
+- `EulerPoker::Round` (as in a round of poker) represents a pair of hands which will be compared to determine the winner.
-- `EulerPoker::CLI` contains the logic for reading the contents of a file and using `EulerPoker::Round` to determine how many rounds were won by Player 1.
+- `EulerPoker::CLI` contains the logic for actually reading the contents of a file and determining how many rounds were won by Player 1.

+### Terminology

+As you browse the source code, some of the terms may be confusing (perhaps _because_ they are the correct terms).
+So, here are some definitions:

+- Suit is the suit of a card (spade, heart, diamond, club).
+- Rank is the numeric ranking of a card (numbered cards are their number, Jack is 11, Queen is 12, King is 13, Ace, is 14).
+- Ranking is the ranking of the hand type (straight, flush, etc.) in relation to other hand types.
+- Round is a pair of hands (as in a round of poker).

 [Comparable]: https://ruby-doc.org/core-2.4.0/Comparable.html